 Holyoke Medical Center, Inc., et al. v.
 Secretary of the Executive Office of Health & Human Services, Suffolk Superior Court.
 Six community hospitals which mainly serve patients covered by public insurance plans claim that they are owed an additional \$115.9 million, plus interest, by the Commonwealth's Medicaid program.
 Plaintiffs claim that the Medicaid reimbursement rates established by Executive Office of Health and Human Services were too low.
-The lawsuit was filed on December 1, 2009, and the defendants' response to the complaint is due March 15, 2010.
+The lawsuit was filed on December 1, 2009, and the defendants served a motion to dismiss in mid-March, 2010.
+In mid-April, 2010 plaintiffs served a motion to consolidate the Holyoke and Boston Medical Center actions (see BMC case description above) and stay their response to defendant's motion to dismiss; the defendant has opposed the motion for a stay, but informed the court that if some part of both cases survives defendant's dispositive motions then consolidation would be appropriate.

 DIRECTV, Inc. v.
 Commonwealth of Massachusetts Department of Revenue, Suffolk Superior Court.
 In a lawsuit filed in early 2010, DIRECTV claims that the excise on the sale of direct broadcast satellite services to subscribers or customers in the Commonwealth (enacted by Mass.
 St. 2009, c.
 27, sec.
 61 and 150) violates the Commerce Clause of the United States Constitution and the equal protection clauses of the United States and Massachusetts Constitution.
 Although the suit is only in its incipient stage, the potential refund of taxes collected under the statute may exceed \$10 million for each tax year.
+In mid-March, 2010, the Commonwealth served a motion to dismiss the complaint for failure to exhaust administrative remedies.